 During Fall and Spring lottery course registration, a student will not be registered for more than 15 credits so that all students have a reasonable chance of receiving their top choices under the computerized lottery system.
 After the lottery process is completed, students may cancel and add courses to adjust their credit load, within the timelines imposed by Academic Rules 10.2-10.3.
 See Registration - Cancel/Add Courses.

 Paid work for students here on F-1 visas is only permitted when tied to a curricular requirement (CPT), or occurring near to or directly after graduation and directly connected to the field of study (OPT).
 ISSS (International Student and Scholar Services) has confirmed that this tie to the curriculum, which is required for the CPT, can be via an Independent Research project that contributes towards credit acquisition for degree requirements.
 (Note: Some judicial externships require students to complete the CPT process, even though they are unpaid positions.
 For those CPTs, no enrollment in an independent research is required, as the credits for judicial externship will suffice.
 All other requirements stay the same).

 To set up a CPT project, students are responsible for two steps:

 (a) securing employment with a legal employer (or a qualifying judicial externship); and

 (b) setting up an Independent Research paper of at least 1 credit that is related to but DOES NOT DUPLICATE any work for which the student has been paid

 There are two sets of related forms students are responsible for completing, securing signatures, and submitting where appropriate:

-(a) CPT certification form, which provides basic information about the student and employment site and includes a sign-off for the academic advisor (Director of Student Services or Assistant Dean of Students) and faculty supervisor for their Independent Research project; and
+(a) CPT certification form, which provides basic information about the student and employment site and includes a sign-off for the academic advisor (Director of Student Affairs or Assistant Dean of Students) and faculty supervisor for their Independent Research project; and